Arshbir-singh/cisco-networking-labs/05-layer-2-security/readme.md

 ### Violation test

-**Method:**  e.g. "changed PC0's MAC address inConfig > FastEthernet0 to  0030.F2B8.56E6   while it remained connected
+**Method:** "changed PC0's MAC address in Config > FastEthernet0 to  0030.F2B8.56E6   while it remained connected to Fa0/1"
- to Fa0/1"

 **Before — violation counter at 0:**